How to apply

 Mature students should apply through UCAS for full-time courses and apply directly to the relevant University department or school for part-time courses.

-We will only ask you to take an admissions test if you are applying to study Law.
-The Law National Admissions Test (LNAT) enables us to make fairer choices among the many highly-qualified applicants who apply to our law course.
+Law applicants are required to take the Law National Admissions Test (LNAT).
+This enables us to make fairer choices among the many highly-qualified applicants who apply to our law course.

 We cannot guarantee that Bristol will offer courses through Extra each year.
 Please use the search facility provided by UCAS to see if we have any courses with Extra availability.